tylerhawks/frogger-clone-game/README.md

 ## Setup

-To play the game load the "index.html" file into your browser.
+To play the game; download or clone this repository and load the "index.html" file into your browser.

 Refresh the page to play again.